nishs1729/basic_bash_tutorial/tutorials/find.md

 # Beginner's Guide to the `find` Command in Bash

 The `find` command in Bash is a powerful utility used to search for files and directories in a directory hierarchy.
 It allows you to locate items based on various criteria like name, size, type, and more.
+[Short video on `column`.](https://www.youtube.com/watch?v=FvEoGHFKsKA)

 ---